 document much of the woodland in Edgartown cleared be it for pasture, firewood or building.
 The bucolic region of Edgartown was focused heavily in Katama and around the Great Pond (Figure 8).
-William Douglas gives his account of the West end of Martha's Vineyard in 1751 as "3 miles wide: much of the island is very barren, being heaths and pine land: 3 poor townships, Edgartown, Tisbury, and Chilmark: about 200 fencible white men and 450 Indian" (Douglas 1751).
+William Douglas gives his account of the West end of Martha's Vineyard in 1751 as "3 miles wide: much of the island is very barren, being heaths and pine land: 3 poor townships, Edgartown, Tisbury,

+Sheep farming on the island was gaining in popularity and profitability during the 18th and 19th centuries.
+For Edgartown, whaling and fisheries of other kinds constituted the primary occupation of townsmen from early settlement to the last half of the 19th century (Banks II 1966).
+Despite the profitability of whaling, one third of the township toiled in farming (Galvin 1984).
+Eighteenth century maps and Chilmark: about 200 fencible white men and 450 Indian" (Douglas 1751).
 The De Barres maps of 1776 and 1781 depict a cluster of houses at the location of the Vincent Farm east of Quenomica, otherwise the neck is devoid of additional occupation (Figure